-- 7.2.25 Within the Local Plan there is a recognition that provision of sustainable transport in the South of the Borough is poor.
-To mitigate the impact of the two employments sites and two residential sites new area specific sustainable transport measures will be implemented centred around West Horndon which is centrally located between the four sites.
+- 7.2.32 Within the Local Plan there is a recognition that provision of sustainable transport in the South of the Borough is poor.
+To mitigate the impact of the two employments sites and two residential sites, new area-specific sustainable transport measures will be implemented, centred around West Horndon, which is centrally located between the four sites.
 These measures will seek to deliver a minimal traffic impact for these sites on the existing the Highway infrastructure i.e. the A127, A128, and M25 J29.
 The measures would also seek to reduce the need for northward movements into central Brentwood.
-Where northward movement happens, it is planned that they are undertaken by electric car club vehicles, electric bikes (to deal with the topography) or Bus.
-These means of travel will be exempted from entering the restricted clear zone. - 7.2.26 It is proposed that over the lifetime of this Plan that the improvements to the station and associated bus and cycle infrastructure are phased to create a new interchange.
-An increased capacity on the existing train service will be central to the new cycling, walking and bus movements of the new residents and employees accessing the four sites. - 7.2.27 While a new Railway station would be the ultimate delivery goal it will only happen if sufficient development also comes forward from Thurrock to make the business case for a new station viable.
-To support the developments within Brentwood's draft Local Plan, it will be enough to: - Alter and extend the existing Station building to include more Gate-lines and provide a new disabled bride. - Make vehicular and cycle site access and egress from the Interchange safer through alterations to the existing adjacent Highways - Implement segregated cycle routes to all the surrounding developments. - Ensure an interim bus service(s) connecting the developments sites to the interchange is built into the development agreements to be funded for a minimum of 5 years.
-This should allow time for enough customer demand for a commercial operator to take on the routes. - 7.2.28 Appendix G shows the proposed option for the sustainable connections from the four sites to West Horndon Interchange and to the North.
+Any remaining northward travel will be electric car club vehicles, electric bikes (to deal with the topography) or Bus only. - 7.2.33 It is proposed that over the lifetime of this Plan, the improvements to the station and associated bus and cycle infrastructure are phased to create a new interchange.
+An increased capacity on the existing rail services will be central to the new cycling, walking and bus movements of the new residents and employees accessing the four sites. - 7.2.34 While a new Railway station would be the ultimate delivery goal, it will only happen if sufficient development also comes forward from Thurrock to make the business case for a new station viable.
+To support the developments within Brentwood's draft Local Plan, it will be enough to: - Alter and extend the existing Station building to include more Gate-lines and provide a new disabled access. - Make vehicular and cycle site access and egress from the Interchange safer through alterations to the existing adjacent Highways